 The Bundestag shall adopt Rules on Document Security, which shall form an integral part of these Rules of Procedure (Annex 3).
-These Rules shall govern all matters that must be prevented by means of special security measures from coming to the knowledge of unauthorized persons.
+These Rules shall govern all matters that must be prevented by means of special security measures from coming to the knowledge of unauthorised persons.

-Rule 18 Code of Conduct
+Code of Conduct

-The Code of Conduct to be adopted by the Bundestag in accordance with Section 44 a of the Law on the Legal Status of the Members of the German Bundestag shall form an integral part of these Rules of Procedure (Annex 1).
+The Code of Conduct to be adopted by the Bundestag in accordance with Section 44b of the Act on the Legal Status of Members of the German Bundestag shall form an integral part of these Rules of Procedure (Annex 1).